-Guided Peripheral Venous Access

-ONLY TO BE USED BY PARAMEDICS WHO HAVE GONE THROUGH MPD's APPROVED TRAINING PROGRAM means
+POCUS Guided Peripheral Venous Access ONLY TO BE USED BY PARAMEDICS WHO HAVE GONE THROUGH MPD'S

+APPROVED TRAINING PROGRAM

-Indications: Peripheral vascular access unavailable by other
+• Peripheral vascular access unavailable by other means

-Contraindications: Other patient care priorities

-Equipment: Ultrasound probe

-• Ultrasound gel
+- (Ultrasound probe, ultrasound gel, tablet, or screen)

-Alcohol wipe/s
+- Alcohol wipe/s

-Chlorhexidine/Povidone-iodine wipe
+- Chlorhexidine/ Povidone-iodine wipe

-Over the needle IV catheter
+- Over the needle IV catheter

+- Occlusive dressing

+- Tape

+- IV tubing

-Normal saline IV solution
+- Normal saline IV solution

-Preparation: 1.
-Ensure ultrasound device is turned on and

-operational

-2. Attach IV tubing to normal saline solution and flush

-a.
-Basilic vein generally offer the best site with arm placed above and behind the patient's head glove)

-5. Cover the probe with a (preferably) sterile dressing or clean cover (like occlusive dressing, glove, or sterile
+- 1. Ensure ultrasound device is turned on and operational - 2.
+Attach IV tubing to normal saline solution and flush tubing - 3.
+Attach syringe to IV catheter - 4.
+Select and clean site - a.
+Basilic veins generally offer the best site with arm placed above and behind the patient's head. - 5.
+Cover the probe with a (preferably) sterile dressing or clean cover (like occlusive dressing, glove, or sterile glove)

+• Save image and record incident number in software

+SHORT AXIS:

+- 1. Visualize the vein in the cross section

+- 2. Save image of procedure target

+- 3. Follow the needle tip until it enters the vein

+- 4. Stabilize the needle, and advance the catheter

+- 5. Remove the needle from the catheter

-POCUS Guided Peripheral Venous Access
+POCUS Guided Peripheral Venous Access Cont.